slevithan/regex/README.md

 More details:

-- Subroutines can appear before the group that they reference.
+- Subroutines work even if they appear before the group they reference.
-- Subroutines are applied after interpolation, giving them maximum flexibility.
+- Although subroutines can be chained to any depth, a descriptive error is thrown if they're used recursively.
+Support for recursion can be added via an extension (see the next section).
-- Subroutines can't be used recursively.
-For that, see the next section.
+- Like all extended syntax, subroutines are applied after interpolation, giving them maximum flexibility.

 > [!NOTE]
-> Subroutines are based on the feature in PCRE and Perl, although Perl uses `(?&name)` as the syntax.
-Ruby also supports subroutines using the `\g<name>` syntax like PCRE, but it has behavior differences related to capturing and backreferences.
+> Subroutines are based on the feature in PCRE and Perl.
+However, Perl uses `(?&name)` as the syntax.
+Ruby also supports subroutines using the `\g<name>` syntax like PCRE, but it has behavior differences related to capturing and backreferences that make them less powerful.

 ### Recursion